North Dakota Income Tax Calculator

 How North Dakota income tax works

-North Dakota uses a three-bracket graduated income tax structure under North Dakota Century Code §57-38-30.3.
-Rates were significantly reduced by HB 1158 (2023), effective for tax year 2024, resulting in a 0% rate on income up to $44,725 (single) or $74,750 (married jointly), a 1.95% rate on the middle income range, and a 2.5% top rate.
+North Dakota uses a three-bracket graduated income tax structure under North Dakota Century Code 57-38-30.3.
+Rates were significantly reduced by HB 1158 (2023), effective for tax year 2024, and the bracket thresholds are indexed for inflation each year.
+For tax year 2026 the schedule applies a 0% rate on North Dakota taxable income up to $49,575 (single) or $82,800 (married jointly), a 1.95% rate on the middle income range, and a 2.5% top rate.
+Married filing separately and head of household have their own thresholds.
 North Dakota has one of the lowest income tax burdens of any state with an income tax.
 Your result updates the page link, so you can copy a permalink to any calculation.

 taxable income = gross income - standard deduction